 Brussels sprouts tossed with an olive oil, brown sugar combo produce a delicious, caramelized vegetable side dish.
 I have been adding bacon or pancetta to my normal recipe to achieve a smokey flavor.
 The charred edges of the sprouts coupled with the crispness and saltiness of the meat creates a deeper flavor than plain roasted sprouts.
 What a beautiful addition to your Thanksgiving table!

-Roasted Brussels Sprouts with Bacon or Pancetta!
+Roasted Garlic Brussels Sprouts With Bacon or Pancetta

 Ingredients: